baysao/asdf-tempo/README.md

 ## Use

-Plugin will install 3 tools: logcli, promtail and tempo
+Plugin will install 3 tools: tempo, tempo-cli, tempo-query

 Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Loki.